dbbaskette/SCDF-RAG/README.md

 - Cleans up any previous SCDF, RabbitMQ, and namespace resources, verifying deletion before continuing.
 - Installs RabbitMQ via Helm and waits for readiness.
-- Installs SCDF (with Skipper and MariaDB) via Helm and waits for readiness.
+- Installs SCDF (with Skipper and PostgreSQL) via Helm and waits for readiness.
 - Registers default stream apps as Docker images.
 - Exposes all UIs/services on NodePorts for localhost access.
 - Deploys a sample PDF preprocessor stream pipeline.